-There is no place in the Bible that says the three words "Jesus is God," but we don't need those exact words to determine that Jesus is God in flesh.
+The Bible teaches that Jesus is God in many places.
+However, there is no place where the exact three words "Jesus is God" occur.
+But we don't need those exact words to determine that Jesus is God in the flesh because the Scriptures declare his deity in different ways.
 There are many verses that teach this.

 - John 1:1,14, “In the beginning was the Word, and the Word was with God, and the Word was God…14, And the Word became flesh, and dwelt among us, and we beheld His glory, glory as of the only begotten from the Father, full of grace and truth.”

 - John 5:18, "For this cause, therefore, the Jews were seeking all the more to kill Him, because He not only was breaking the Sabbath but also was calling God His own Father, making Himself equal with God."

 - John 8:24 - "I said therefore to you, that you shall die in your sins; for unless you believe that I am He, you shall die in your sins."
 (The word “he” is not found in the Greek.
 Compare with Exodus 3:14)

 - John 8:58 with Exodus 3:14.
 John 8:58, “Jesus said to them, “Truly, truly, I say to you, before Abraham was born, I am.”
 Exodus 3:14, “And God said to Moses, “I AM WHO I AM”; and He said, “Thus you shall say to the sons of Israel, ‘I AM has sent me to you.’”

 John 20:28, “Thomas answered and said to Him, ‘My Lord and my God!’"